IN-CORE/incore-docs/manual/source/pyincore_viz.md

 is already part of pyIncore (as a dependency).
 We decided however to keep more interactive visualization in a separate package.
 An example would be for example geo-referenced mapping with [ipyleaflet](https://ipyleaflet.readthedocs.io/en/latest/).

+### Features
+1. Geospatial visualization such as tornado path or earthquake raster data.
+2. Data visualization, graphs of data such as Fragility curves including pre-processing.
+3. Creates map window from inventory of multiple csv files stored in a folder.

 ### Prerequisites